 Traditionally, the responsibility for staying safe on the road fell on individual road users.
 However, under the Safe System approach, road safety is a shared responsibility amongst everyone, including those that design, build, operate and use the road system.
 Everyone has a part to play in keeping ourselves and each other safe on the roads.

-All projects and activities will be considered on a case by case basis, with those being deemed the most beneficial to the road safety framework ranked the highest.
+All projects and activities will be considered on a case by case basis, with those being deemed the most beneficial to the delivery of road safety framework ranked the highest.

-The Fund is open to all road safety partners and organisations (both public and professional associations), registered charities and university departments across Scotland.
+The Fund is open to road safety partners and organisations, both public and professional associations, registered charities and university departments across Scotland.

 The criteria for a successful application are as follows:

 There is no minimum or maximum amount organisations can apply for.
-All projects and activities will be considered on a case-by-case basis, with those being deemed the most beneficial to the Road Safety Framework ranked the highest.
+All projects and activities will be considered on a case-by-case basis, with those being deemed the most beneficial to the delivery of the Road Safety Framework 2030 ranked the highest.

 Funding will not be issued where:

 - The application is deemed to advertise or promote a product for financial gain.

 - Applications are of a party political nature or likely to be in breach of laws relating to equality and opportunity.

 - The application is deemed to be part of everyday organisational duties.